 How painful is a dental implant placement procedure?

-Most people who have dental implants report little to no pain.
-Just be sure you take all medications as prescribed and follow your post-operative instructions closely.
+Most patients with dental implants say they experience little or no pain.
+Just be sure to take all prescription medications as directed and closely adhere to your post-operative instructions.

 Are you put to sleep for a dental implant placement?

-- Helps keep the jawbone from shrinking due to bone loss
+- Prevents the jawbone from contracting as a result of bone loss

-- Preserves the health of the surrounding bone and gums
+- Keeps the surrounding bone and gums healthy.

-- Injury during surgery (for example, fracture of surrounding jawbone)
+- A surgical injury (for example, fracture of surrounding jawbone)

-- Inadequate function, such as feeling like the teeth do not bite together normally
+- Inadequate performance, such as the perception that the teeth do not generally bite together

-- due to systemic infection, which may be more likely in patients with uncontrolled diabetes
+- a systemic infection, which may be more common in patients with uncontrolled diabetes,

-- due to local infection in bone and gums supporting the implant body
+- a local infection in the bone and gums supporting the implant body,

-- due to delayed healing, which may be more likely in patients who smoke, and/or a combination of these factors.
+- a delayed healing response, which may be more common in patients who smoke, and/or a combination of these factors.

 Seablue Dental Office FAQ